EU mergers and takeovers (July 3)

-BRUSSELS, July 3 The following are mergers under review by the European Commission and a brief guide to the EU merger process:
+BRUSSELS, July 3 (Reuters) - The following are mergers under review by the European Commission and a brief guide to the EU merger process:

 -- French banks BNP Paribas, Caisse des Depots et Consignations, Societe Generale, stock exchange Euronext, Euroclear, S2IEM (Societe d'Investissements en Infrastructures Europeennes de Marches) and CACEIS Investor Services to set up a joint venture (approved June 30)